emanbuc/ASL-Recognition-Deep-Learning/README.md

 ### Dataset format

-This dataset is in tabular format and is similar to the [original MNIST dataset]([MNIST Original | Kaggle](https://www.kaggle.com/avnishnish/mnist-original)).
-Each row in the csv file represents a label and a single 28x28 pixel greyscale image represented using 784 pixel values ranging from 0-255.
+This dataset is in tabular format and is similar to the [original MNIST dataset](https://www.kaggle.com/avnishnish/mnist-original).
+Each row in the csv file has a label and 784 pixel values ranging from 0-255 rapresenting a single 28x28 pixel greyscale image.

-The label in the dataset is a number ranging from 0-25 associated with its english letter equivalent (e.g. 0 = a)
+The label in the dataset is a number ranging from 0-25 associated with its english letter equivalent (e.g. 0 = a, 1=b, 2=c, ...)

-There is no label correspondence to the letter J (9) and Z (25) due to the motion required to symbolize those letters.
+There is no label correspondence to the letter J (9) and Z (25) due to the motion required to symbolize those letters in the sign language.

 In total there are 27,455 training cases and 7,172 tests cases in this dataset.